close

 Treating Mould

-When you are removing mould it is important to protect yourself from the spores by wearing goggles, long rubber gloves and a mask that covers your nose and mouth.
-Open the windows but keep doors closed to prevent spores spreading to other areas of the house.
+Mould can be temporarily cleaned from walls, but it is important to protect yourself from the spores by wearing goggles, long rubber gloves and a mask that covers your nose and mouth.
+Keep the doors of the room where you are cleaning closed to stop mould spores escaping into other areas of the house, but leave the windows open to ensure that the air is circulating..

 • have a plastic bag ready to take away any soft furnishings, clothes and soft toys that are mouldy.
 Soft furnishings should be shampooed and clothes professionally dry cleaned